Sturdy-Statistics/sturdy-middleware/README.md

 ### **Rebinding the error view**

 Applications may rebind `*render-too-large*` to customize either the response body or entire response.
+Because the hook is read when a request is handled, any dynamic `binding` must wrap request handling, not middleware construction.

 The hook is called with a context map containing: